-The school's learning programs comply with NESA Mandatory Course requirements for Stage 4 and 5 of schooling, with a strong emphasis on providing meaningful and engaging learning through individual adjustments and personal learning plans.
+The school's learning programs comply with NESA Mandatory Course requirements for stage 5 of schooling, with a strong emphasis on providing meaningful and engaging learning through individual adjustments and personal learning plans.
+St Laurence FLC offers year 10 students the choice of the full Record of School Achievement (RoSA) credential or a non RoSA course.
+Course selections are made in collaboration with young people and their families.
+They are guided by the transition goals of the individual.